ether/ueberDB/README.md

 #About

 ueberDB is a abstraction layer for databases.
-It turns every database into a simple key value store, at the moment we only support mysql and sqlite. ueberDB uses a smart cache and buffer algorithm to make databases faster.
+It turns every database into a simple key value store.  ueberDB uses a smart cache and buffer algorithm to make databases faster.
 Reads are cached and writes are done in a bulk.
 The bulk writing reduces the overhead of a database transaction.

+#Database Support
+MySQL
+SQLite
+Postgres
+Level
+Dirty
+Mongo
+Redis
+Couch

 #Install